 Types of Dental Fillings

-There are several dental filling materials available today.
+There are several types of dental fillings available today.
 Gold, porcelain, silver amalgam (mercury combined with silver, tin, zinc, and copper), tooth-colored plastic, and substances known as composite resin fillings are all options for filling teeth.
 Another substance, called as glass ionomer, also includes glass particles.
 Similar to how composite resin fillings are used, this substance is utilized.

-Depending on the location and extent of the decay, the cost of the material, your insurance coverage, and their recommendations, the type of filling that is best for you will vary.
+Depending on the location and extent of the decay, the cost of the material, your insurance coverage, and their recommendations, the types of dental fillings that is best for you will vary.

 Advantages of cast gold fillings: